pdf-association/arlington-pdf-model/README.md

 # **PDF 2.0 Grammar (sort of)**

-We extracted all tables from PDF 2.0 and represent them in series of tables.
-Every table represents either dictionary,array stream etc.. and contains all necessary to validate real world pdf files.
+We extracted all Tables from PDF 2.0 dated revision (ISO/DIS 32000-2) and represent them in series of worksheets.
+Each worksheet represents either a dictionary, array, stream, etc. and contains all necessary data to validate real world PDF files.

-Our main source is [PDF20Grammar.ods](PDF20Grammar.ods) file (we are using [LibreOffice Calc](libreoffice.org)).
-There is specific sheet **TableMap** that identifies each sheet in PDF 2.0 specification and then each sheet is representation of the table in PDF spec.
-Columns represent following information:
+Our main source is [PDF20Grammar.ods](PDF20Grammar.ods) which is a [LibreOffice Calc](https://www.libreoffice.org/) spreadsheet.
+There is a specific sheet **TableMap** that identifies each worksheet and then each sheet is a representation of a table in the PDF spec.
+Note that due to the very large number of worksheets, Microsoft Excel cannot be used.

+Columns must be on  the following order:
-- Key				- key in dictionary, or index into an array
+- **Key**				- key in dictionary, or index into an array.
-- Type				- one of [basic types]() or types separated by ";"
+- **Type**				- one or more [type](#Type) or types separated by ";".
-- SinceVersion		- version of PDF this key was introduced in
+- **SinceVersion**		- version of PDF this key was introduced in.
+Possible values are 1.0, 1.1, 1.2, 1.3, 1.4, 1.5, 1.6, 1.7 or 2.0.
-- DeprecatedIn		- version of PDF this key was deprecated in
+- **DeprecatedIn**		- version of PDF this key was deprecated in.
+Blank if not deprecated.
+Possible values are 1.0, 1.1, 1.2, 1.3, 1.4, 1.5, 1.6, 1.7 or 2.0.
-- Required			- TRUE/FALSE
-- IndirectReference	- TRUE/FALSE
+- **Required**			- whether the key or array element is required (TRUE/FALSE).
+- **IndirectReference**	- whether the key is required to be an indirect reference (TRUE/FALSE).
-- RequiredValue		- the only possible value
+- **RequiredValue**		- the only possible value.
-- DefaultValue		- depends on the type
+- **DefaultValue**		- default value as defined in PDF 2.0, depends on the type.
-- PossibleValues	- list of possible values.
+- **PossibleValues**	- list of possible values.
-- SpecialCase	 	- expression
+- **SpecialCase**	 	- expression (TODO: language is TBD - needs to include required direct object).
-- Link				- name of another sheet for validating "this" container
+- **Link**				- name of another worksheet(s) for validating the value(s) of this key.

-Rows are specific keys in dictionary and characteristics for that key.
+Rows define specific keys in a dictionary or an element in an array and the characteristics for that key/array element.
-All the "questions/problems/inconsistences" found in the ISO32000-2 during the process are collected [here](Grammar_vs_ISO32000-2.md).
+All the "questions/problems/inconsistences" found in the ISO/DIS 32000-2 dated revision during this process are collected [here](Grammar_vs_ISO32000-2.md).

 ## **Key**
-Key represents single key in dictionary, index in array or multiple entries.
+Key represents a single key in a dictionary, an index in an array, or multiple entries.
-Example of single entry in PageObject dictionary:
+Example of a single entry in the PageObject dictionary:
 - Key=Type	Type=name Required=TRUE RequiredValue=Page

-Example of an array with 3 numbers:
+Example of an array with 3 numbers, such as an RGB value:

 Key | Type |
 --- | --- |